gun2rin/compo-plan/README.md

 Type http://localhost:8585/app_dev.php in browser address bar

-Dashboard login/pass is as you created on previous step:
+Dashboard login/pass are as you created on previous step:

 login: root

 pass: 11111111

 ***Notes***